Discover the Joy of Minimalist Travel: The Ultimate Carry-on Packing list for Men

 Layering (especially with merino garments) allows you to travel light in any season.
 My current layers are:

 • T-Shirts: I travel with three t-shirts, all are Unbound Merino Crew Neck T-Shirts, which are 100% Merino.
-I can wear each of them three to four days in a row without smelling, even in tropical climate.
+I can wear them three to four days in a row without smelling, even in tropical climates.
 No cotton or polyester shirt would last that long.
 I have worn Icebreaker, Macpac and even Allbirds over the years (yes, they don’t only make shoes), but Unbound Merino t-shirts (with merino wool sourced from Australia) are hands-down the best quality t-shirts I’ve come across to date.
+When it comes to sun protection, I compromise and wear my Proviz Reflect360 Long Sleeve Top – a running top normally reserved for cold weather running.
+It’s bright and covers my arms, but has no advertised UV protection.

-• Hoodie: After years wearing merino hoddies and zipper jackets from Icebreaker and Macpac (and experiencing increasing prices but deteriorating quality), I purchased the Unbound Merino Compact Travel Hoodie.
-Given my pants are all black (more on that below), I chose Sahara as a colour.
+• Hoodie: After years of wearing Merino hoodies and zipper jackets from Icebreaker and Macpac (and experiencing increasing prices but deteriorating quality), I now only purchase the Unbound Merino Compact Travel Hoodie.
+It is my go-to extra warm layer for those cool evenings.
+Given my pants are all black (more on that below), I selected Sahara for the first top and currently own a charcoal Unbound Merino Compact Travel Hoodie.

 • Macpac Mens Uber Light Down Vest